NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 git config --global user.email "mona_lisa@gmail.com"
 ```

-> **Tip** <br>
+!!! tip

-> If you have several accounts (*e.g.* both a GitHub and Bitbucket account),
+    If you have several accounts (*e.g.* both a GitHub and Bitbucket account),
-> and thereby several different usernames, you can configure git on
+    and thereby several different usernames, you can configure git on
-> a per-repository level.
+    a per-repository level.
 Change directory into the relevant local git
-> repository and run `git config user.name "Mona Lisa"`.
+    repository and run `git config user.name "Mona Lisa"`.
 This will set the
-> default username for that repository only.
+    default username for that repository only.

 You will also need to configure the default branch name to be `main` instead of
 `master`: